-Vodafone says it launched its 4G network in parts of Wellington today.
-The service covers the central business district and parts of Lower Hutt.
+Vodafone says it launched its 4G mobile network in parts of Wellington today.
+The upgraded service covers the central business district and parts of Lower Hutt.

-Clearly the nation’s capital and the highest density of technology innovators was not a priority.
+Clearly the nation's capital and the highest density of technology innovators was not a priority for the company.
 Vodafone says its 4G network is already available in parts of Auckland, Christchurch, Lake Brunner, Queenstown, Wanaka and Taupo.

 It could be the company plucked low-hanging fruit first or that some of these places were already on the engineering schedule so upgrades were brought forward.
 And it would be fair to say Vodafone doesn't enjoy as high a mobile market share in Wellington as in Auckland - although the TelstraClear acquisition will have boosted the company's presence in the capital.